 What is the Holy Grail of investing?

-The Holy Grail is often used to describe a method to achieve eternal success or happiness, depending on what you are trying to achieve.
-In investing, The Holy Grail is the lure of high and consistent returns.
+The Holy Grail is often used to describe a method to achieve eternal success or happiness, depending on your goal.
+The Holy Grail is the lure of high and consistent returns in investing.

-This article explains some essential advice on how you can go about beating most professional money managers and retire “rich” – depending on your savings and time in the market.
-Let’s call this The Holy Grail of investing.
+What is the Holy Grail of investing?
+This article explains some essential advice on how to beat most professional money managers and retire “rich” – depending on your savings and time in the market.
 It’s not about being smart, but being average!
-By being average you end up with a decent nest egg.
+By being average, you end up with a decent nest egg.

 Unfortunately, to get the returns you want, you have to accept risk in the form of losses, volatility, and drawdowns: You need to accept that drawdowns and temporary setbacks are the price you pay to get the long-term returns offered in the financial markets.